MicrosoftDocs/azure-media-services/media-services/latest/transform-create-transform-how-to.md

 ---
-title: Azure CLI Script Example - Create a transform
+title: Create a Media Services transform
 description: Transforms describe a simple workflow of tasks for processing your video or audio files (often referred to as a recipe).
 The Azure CLI script in this article shows how to create a transform.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: how-to
-ms.date: 3/16/2022
+ms.date: 03/30/2022
 ms.author: inhenkel
 ---